kris-fillip/HUK_Technical_Challenge/README.md

-# Flask Model API
+# HUK Coburg Technical Challenge

 This project is a Flask-based REST API for making inference calls to a machine learning model predicting marketing affinity of HUK Coburg customers.
 The API allows clients to send POST requests with customer data, and it responds with a prediction classifying if a customer will be interested in an offer from HUK Coburg (0 = not interested / 1 = interested).

 ## Features